jregner20/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach changes the current array but .map returns a new array.

 2. What is the difference between a function and a method?

+a method is a function that is contained inside an object.

 3. What is closure?

+a closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+ Window/Global Object Binding: When in the global scope, the value of "this" will be the window/console Object.
+        Ex: This is placed inside console.log   ----> console.log(this)

+ Implicit Binding: Whenever a function is called by a preceding dot, the object before that dot is this.
+        Ex: So if a const = obj , obj.function would be the same as this.function.

+  New Binding: Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+        Ex: New is used instead of this.
+We use new to call a constructor function.

+   Explicit Binding: Whenever JavaScript's call or apply method is used, this is explicitly defined.
+        Ex: With this approach you can even override what a constructor object gets set to by calling them "explicitly" with a new       context using .call and .apply.

 5. Why do we need super() in an extended class?

+   Because super() invokes the inheritance of parent classes so that their attributes are included in the current class.

 ## Project Set up